Robust Upper Bounds for Adversarial Training: Experiments

 \subsection{UCI data sets}

 We run experiments on the $46$ UCI data sets using different methods for robust training and compare the adversarial accuracies achieved with multiple types of adversarial attacks.
 For each data set we rank every training method, where the method with rank $1$ corresponds to the one with highest adversarial accuracy.
-The results are shown in Figure \ref{fig:ranks}, where we observe a similar pattern across all types of attacks, namely, we see that the best ranks are achieved with ARUB-$L_\infty$ and PGD-$L_{\infty}$ when $\rho$ is smaller than $10^{-1}$; next there is a small range in which PGD-$L_\infty$ does best and finally for larger values of $\rho$ the best rank is that of RUB.
+The average ranks and the corresponding $95\%$ confidence intervals are shown in Figure \ref{fig:ranks}, where we observe a similar pattern across all types of attacks, namely, we see that the best ranks are achieved with aRUB-$L_\infty$ and PGD-$L_{\infty}$ when $\rho$ is smaller than $10^{-1}$; next there is a small range in which PGD-$L_\infty$ does best and finally for larger values of $\rho$ the best rank is that of RUB.
+In addition, for large values of $\rho$ we observe better results with Baseline-$L_\infty$ than with aRUB-$L_\infty$, suggesting that the linear approximation of the network becomes inaccurate and leads to a large change in the loss function.
 We also highlight that looking at $\rho = 0$, it is clear that robust training methods achieve better natural accuracy than the one obtained with Nominal training.

-To better compare the performances of RUB and PGD-$L_\infty$, in Figure \ref{fig:UCI_RUB_pct_improved_} we show the number of data sets for which RUB improves $L_2$ adversarial accuracy over PGD-$L_\infty$ by a specific percentage.
-We observe that the improvement becomes more significant as $\rho$ increases, and in particular, for $\rho=10$ we observe that RUB only lowers adversarial accuracy for $3$ data sets, while it shows more than $15\%$ improvement over PGD-$L_\infty$ for $8$ of the data sets.
+To better compare the performances of RUB and aRUB against PGD-$L_\infty$, we also analyze the percentage by which each method improves adversarial accuracy across data sets.
+In Figure \ref{fig:UCI_RUB_pct_improved_} we show the number of data sets for which RUB improves $L_2$ adversarial accuracy over PGD-$L_\infty$ by a specific percentage.
+We observe that the improvement becomes larger as $\rho$ increases, and in particular, for $\rho=10$ we observe that RUB only lowers adversarial accuracy for $3$ data sets, while it shows more than $15\%$ improvement over PGD-$L_\infty$ for $8$ of the data sets.
+Similarly, Figure \ref{fig:UCI_aRUB_pct_improved_} displays the number of data sets for which aRUB-$L_\infty$ improves adversarial accuracy over PGD-$L_\infty$ by some percentage; we observe that for small perturbations ($\rho = 0.001, \rho =0.1$) aRUB seems to slightly improve over PGD-$L_\infty$, while this last defense has a clear advantage for larger perturbations ($\rho = 1$).

-Lastly, in Table \ref{Table:UCI_time} we display the total training time of each method in a $\log$ scale.
-As expected, we see that nominal is the fastest training method, and while ARUB-$L_\infty$ and RUB increase the total time by several orders of magnitude, they are significantly faster than PGD-$L_\infty$.
+Lastly, in Table \ref{Table:UCI_time} we display the {average number of batches processed per second as well as the corresponding standard deviation for each method across the 46 UCI data sets}.
+As expected, we see that Nominal is the method that processes the largest number of batches per second, and all defense methods except Baseline-$L_\infty$ are much slower than Nominal.
+However, RUB, RUB-$L_1$ and aRUB-$L_{\infty}$ all process more batches per second compared to PGD-$L_\infty$.